raebybab/lol-match-analysis/index.md

   2. First Blood Frequency
 The firstblood column shows an uneven distribution, with most games containing a first blood event early on.

+The plot below shows the distribution of match duration (in seconds) across all competitive 2022 League of Legends matches.
+Most games last between 1500 and 2200 seconds (25–36 minutes), forming a clear peak in the middle of the histogram.
+The long tail on the right shows that a smaller number of games extend much longer, while extremely short games are rare due to remakes being filtered out.

 <iframe
   src="assets/univariate_match_duration.html"
   width="800"